 - Combine the beef, bacon and onion in a large over proof skillet and brown until the meat is browned and the onions have softened.
 Drain off the grease.

 - Add the remaining ingredients, mix well and bake in the oven for 35-40 minutes until hot and bubbly.

-- We love it served with biscuits or cornbread!
+- We love it served with cornbread!